lserp/undercut-f1-enhanced/README.md

 3. Start a Live Session with the <kbd>L</kbd> `Start Live Session` action.
 4. Switch to the Timing Tower screen with the <kbd>T</kbd> `Timing Tower` action

-During the session, streamed timing data will be written to `~/undercut-f1/data/<session-name>`.
+During the session, streamed timing data will be written to [the configured data directory](#default-directories).
 This will allow for [future replays](#start-timing-for-a-pre-recorded-session) of this recorded data.

 ### Start Timing for a Pre-recorded Session

-Data for pre-recorded sessions should be stored in the `~/undercut-f1/data/<session-name>` directory.
+Data for pre-recorded sessions should be stored in the `<data-directory>/<session-name>` directory.
 Sample data can be found in this repos [Sample Data](/Sample%20Data/) folder.
-To use this sample data, copy one of the folders to `~/undercut-f1/data` and then it will be visible in step 4 below.
+To use this sample data, copy one of the folders to [the configured data directory](#default-directories) and then it will be visible in step 4 below.

-1. OPTIONAL: Download sample data to ~/undercut-f1/data.
+1. OPTIONAL: Download sample data to [the configured data directory](#default-directories).
 If you already have data, or have checked out the repository, skip to the next step.

     ```sh
     # Import data from the 2025 race in Suzuka